Software

 The challenge

-Communities are incredibly complex, living organisms—but that doesn’t mean the technology needed to manage them should be.
-Traction Rec asked for help to validate the functionality of their tech in a way that felt approachable so that prospects would feel comfortable enough and compelled to buy.
+Communities are incredibly complex organisms, but the technology needed to manage them needn’t be.
+Traction Rec products are built on Salesforce—a robust CRM technology that markets themselves as having a 360 degree member view.
+But Salesforce can be intimidating.
+Traction Rec asked for help to validate the functionality of their tech in a way that felt approachable so that prospects would feel comfortable enough to make the purchase leap.

 The research